Golden Earring: Later years (1990s–2021)

 In 1991, Golden Earring had another hit in the Netherlands with "Going to the Run", a rock-ballad about a Hells Angels motorcycle gang member who was a friend of the band and died in a crash.
 The Russian rock band Aria made a successful cover of "Going to the Run" as "Беспечный ангел" ("Careless Angel").
 Between 1992 and 2004, the band released three acoustic live unplugged albums, which became quick successes.
-The acoustic albums feature unplugged versions of famous hits of the band, and have been some of the band's best-selling albums, such as The Naked Truth, which sold over 500,000 copies in the Netherlands.
+The first, The Naked Truth, sold 450,000 copies within the first few years and became the third-best selling album of 1993 in the Netherlands.

-Golden Earring performed over 200 concerts a year, mainly in their home country and occasionally in Belgium, Germany, and the UK.
-These energetic live performances have been recorded on several live albums—Live, recorded at London's Rainbow Theater in 1977; 2nd Live, 1981; Something Heavy Going Down, 1984 (also released on DVD as Live from the Twilight Zone); and Last Blast of the Century, a live recording of their last concert of the 20th century (available on both CD and DVD).
-Furthermore, the band's acoustic live albums include The Naked Truth (1992), Naked II (1997) and Naked III (2005).
-Their latest live album, Live from Ahoy 2006, is a DVD with bonus CD.

 Golden Earring celebrated their 50th anniversary in 2011, which the Dutch postal service honored with a stamp that contained a music link: when a smartphone with a special app is held up to the music stamp, Golden Earring's "Radar Love" plays.

-On 11 May 2012, the band released their latest studio album, entitled Tits 'n Ass.
-The album was recorded in London during summer of 2011 with producer Chris Kimsey and peaked at No. 1 in the Dutch album charts twice.
-The album's song "Still Got the Keys to My First Cadillac" was issued as a single.
-A video for the song featured young impersonators of Golden Earring.
+On 11 May 2012, the band released what was to prove to be their final studio album, Tits 'n Ass.

-On 5 February 2021, the band's manager announced to the Dutch press that their active career was over due to George Kooymans' serious illness.
+On 5 February 2021, the band's manager announced to the Dutch press that the band's active career was over due to George Kooymans' serious ALS illness.